boostercloud/booster/docs/README.md

 ##### Validating data

 Booster uses the typed nature of GraphQL to make sure that types are correct before reaching the handler, so you don't have to validate types.

+###### Throw an error

 There are still business rules to be checked before proceeding with a command.
 For example, a given number must be between a threshold or a string must match a regular expression.
 In that case, it is enough just to throw an error in the handler, and then Booster will use the error's message as the response to make it descriptive, e.g.

 Given this command: